 Bet365 deliver stellar results in all areas: the plethora of sports, the other gaming options you have as well, and of course, they have lots of different promotions you can capitalise on.
 In the case of ice hockey, not only is there a set of markets at your disposal for overall league performance but you can also place bets on the individual matchups.
 The range of these bets go from who will score the first goal to which period will score the most goals and many more.
 The plethora of markets goes in conjunction with the size of the market, with the NHL having a lot more bets than the niche European leagues.
 In spite of that you have plenty to work with.
 Bet365 also has a parlay bonus for all North American sports which could entice you to start betting on the NHL.

 Another one of the multi-channel powers, Betfred’s known for many of its special bets, including the Lucky 15 Bet created by one of their founders as well as the Double-Delight and Hat Trick Heaven promotion.
-They’re also huge United supporters, so if you’re a United fan, you have to be on Betfred.
 They’re also the owners of Totesports, making them the epicentre of tote betting.
 In the case of Betfred, their NHL markets encompass Ourights and Game Lines.
-As for European hockey, they simply only have markets for European matches.
+As for European hockey, Betfred offers some of the best ice hockey betting odds for European matches.

 The third-largest bookmaker in the UK, Coral’s got a 20 per cent market share.
 It’s also in the process of merging with Ladbrokes, which we think will bode well for boosting what they have available.
 They are known for one of the best bet-in play markets out there in the industry.
 Coral Connect, its multichannel service that works online, mobile, and in the Coral betting shops is another one of its great services.
 Coral Connect can be used without having to register a credit card, meaning that it’s a very nice alternative to debit.
 Coral’s hockey offer is vast.
 Besides lots of options for the NHL, you can also bet on AHL games for true North American hockey enthusiasts.
 And in the case of the NHL 60 Minute Market, you can place bets on wins, draws, and ties.
 As for European leagues, they have the major leagues in Russia, Sweden, Finland, the Czech Republic, Germany, Switzerland, the UK, and Denmark.